 Because the Sigma is an APS-C lens, full-resolution 8K video isn’t possible.
 The R5 automatically removes 8K options from Movie Record Quality when mounted.

 The Sigma 18-35mm f/1.8 is an affordable lens with fantastic “Sigma Art” image quality, sharpness, and performance when shooting video on the Canon EOS R5.
-Its large f/1.8 aperture is perfectly suited for shooting video in low light environments, its “35mm effective” 27-52mm focal length is just right, and you may capture high quality 4K video without overheating.
+Its large aperture is well suited for shooting video in low light environments, its “35mm effective” 27-52mm focal length is just right, and you may capture high quality 4K video without overheating.

 The Sigma 18-35mm feels like two or three prime lenses in one variable zoom, which makes it a great all-around video lens.